 Irish is one of the national languages of Ireland and, while the majority of the country uses English day-to-day, there are still many areas of life heavily influenced by Irish.
 One of these areas is names; Irish-language names are some of the most well-loved in the country and continue to top the lists of popular baby names every year.
 Some Irish names have even become used throughout the world.

-Many Irish names have ancient origins - rooted in Celtic mythology - while some are beautiful Irish words which have been turned into names.
-Either way, Irish names are lovely, unique and meaningful.
+Many Irish names have ancient origins - rooted in Celtic mythology - while some are beautiful Irish words that have been turned into names.
+Either way, Irish names are lovely, unique, and meaningful.
 This article discusses a selection of Irish boy names, from the most popular to the most unique.

 When it comes to Irish boy names, there are many to choose from.
 But, like everything, some are much more popular than others.
 Maybe due to it being the moniker of a famous actor, or perhaps because of its beautiful meaning - whatever the reason, certain names crop up again and again.

 Some Irish names have even been adopted into English, and are used by people with no connection to Ireland.
 Here is a list of some popular Irish boy names:Cillian (pronunciation: killy-un)

 The name Cillian is probably most associated with Irish actor Cillian Murphy, but it is a very common name throughout Ireland - and has been for many years.
 The name has been adopted into English with the spelling Killian, but the Cillian spelling is much more common in Ireland.